ImageMagick/Usage-Markdown/filter/index.md

 > As such, to get a Lagrange order 4 filter you would use the option   `-define filter:support=2.5`

 [![\[IM Output\]](graph_lagrange_windowed.gif)](graph_lagrange_windowed.jpg) With larger [support](#support) settings, the '`Lagrange`' filter generates [Windowed Sinc Filters](#windowed) without needing a complex trigonometric function calculation, or even additional windowing functions.
-The larger the support setting the closer the filter emulates a *Sinc()* function, but also the slower the calculation.
-(see graph of larger support Lagrange filters left).
+The larger the support setting the closer the filter emulates a *Sinc()* function, but also the slower the calculation - see graph of larger support Lagrange filters left.

 [![\[IM Output\]](graph_lagrange_interpolate.gif)](graph_lagrange_interpolate.jpg) Using smaller [support](#support) settings and the '`Lagrange`' filter emulates most of the various [Interpolated Filters](#interpolated).
 That is, a support size of '`0.5`' will generate the '`Box`' filter, and '`1.0`' a '`Triangle`' filter.